USRSE/usrse.github.io/_posts/2021-12-15-election-results.md

 Committee](https://us-rse.org/about/election/) has ended.
 61 US-RSE members
 voted in the election.

-We’re excited to announce that the following five people have been selected to serve on the committee for the term 2022-2023:
+We’re excited to announce that the following five US-RSE members have been selected to serve on the committee for the term 2022-2023:

 * Nicole Brewer
 * Jeffrey Carver